Living Wills in Thailand

 Living wills in Thailand are described as to advance health care directives which give instructions on future treatments by an individual who is still legally capable.
 It is one form of instruction specifying various actions that should be taken in situations wherein the person is no longer able to make decisions due to incapacity or illness.This is very important if you retire in Thailand when you consider your last will and testament.

-A Thai living will could be a clause as a part of a specific type of Power of Attorney whereby someone would be appointed to make a decision in behalf of that person when they are incapacitated.
+A Thai living will could be a clause as a part of a specific type of Power of Attorney.
+This whereby someone would be appointed to make a decision in behalf of that person.
+This when they are incapacitated.

-A Thai living will is recognized by the Thailand National Health Care Act of 2007 which gives a person the right to refuse treatment when in a terminal stage of life.
-It is a document drafted by a person when still legally fit to do so, in which that person requests to be allowed to die instead of being kept alive thru artificial methods.
-However, Euthanasia or the act of killing someone suffering from illness painlessly is still not allowed under the Thailand National Health Act.
-A licensed physician would be tasked to evaluate whether such person is of sound mind by examining his or her ability to communicate with others, to be able to understand their conditions and the effects of refusing future medical treatments.
+A Thai living will is recognized by the Thailand National Health Care Act of 2007.
+The law which gives a person the right to refuse treatment when in a terminal stage of life.
+It is a document drafted by a person when still legally fit to do so.
+Herein which that person requests to be allowed to die instead of being kept alive thru artificial methods.
+However, Euthanasia or the act of killing someone suffering from illness painlessly.
+This is still not allowed under the Thailand National Health Act.
+A licensed physician would be tasked to evaluate whether such person is of sound mind by examining.
+This by his or her ability to communicate with others.
+As we as having the ability to understand their conditions and the effects of refusing future medical treatments.

-Limitations of a living will in Thailand are: It does not permit euthanasia, or mercy killing; has nothing to do with assets and properties; appointment of proxies or medical agents to make decisions regarding his or her heath care and further medical treatment is not permitted.
+Limitations of a living will in Thailand are as follows.
+It does not permit euthanasia, or mercy killing.
+It has nothing to do with assets and properties.
+The appointment of proxies or medical agents to make decisions regarding his or her heath care and further medical treatment is not permitted.